brunonunest/leiagokafka/README.md

 # LeiaGoKafka Project

-This project demonstrates a simple setup of a Kafka producer and consumer using Go, Docker, and Docker Compose.
+This project demonstrates a simple setup of a Kafka producer and consumer using Go, Docker, and Docker Compose, being able to help Leia find Obi-Wan.
 It includes configurations for Kafka and Zookeeper using Docker Compose and Go code to produce and consume messages from Kafka topics.

 ## Project Structure